Best Birdwatching Spots in Sarasota County

 Explore the Great Florida Birding and Wildlife Trail

-The Great Florida Birding & Wildlife Trail is a comprehensive resource for birdwatchers and butterfly chasers in Florida.
-Explore the site to learn about trails and habitats, the species of birds and butterflies you may encounter throughout Florida, and wildlife viewing tips in this network of over 510 wildlife viewing spots across the state.
-We've put together a list below of Sarasota County-specific sites featured on the Great Florida Birding and Wildlife Trail.
+South Florida's Great Florida Birding & Wildlife Trail is a comprehensive resource for birdwatchers and butterfly chasers exploring the Sunshine State, including Sarasota.
+Explore the site to learn about trails and habitats, the species of birds and butterflies you may encounter, and wildlife viewing tips in this network of over 510 wildlife viewing spots across the state.

 Arlington Park